-No one likes to think about potential problems with their sewer line: the main line that connects all of the drains on your home to the main civic sewer line.
+No one likes to think about potential problems with their sewer line: the mainline that connects all of the drains on your home to the main civic sewer line.
 The good news is that most sewer lines are buried beneath the earth, which protects them from wear and tear from the weather and other forms of damage.
-But everything wears out eventually, and problems can affect your sewer line regardless of its protect position.
+But everything wears out eventually, and problems can affect your sewer line regardless of its protected position.

 SIGNS IN YOUR YARD

 A leak or clog in your sewer line will most often evince trouble in your yard, which you can spot with a thorough look.
 They can include, but are not limited to, the following:

 - Leaks can result in strange puddles forming in your yard, usually without a readily apparent source.
 In some cases, they can have an odd smell to them.
 Regardless, they usually spell trouble.

 - Greener Trees and Shrubs.
 Discharge from a leaking sewer line will often provide fertilizer for nearby plants.
 In some cases, tree roots can even infiltrate your sewer line and cause a clog.
 Regardless, look for vegetation in your yard that is greener than the others: feeding on leaks in the sewer.

 - Strange Smells.
 There’s no pretty way to say it: smells from a damaged or leaking sewer line can be distinct, and will likely have no visible source.

 - Divots and Sinkholes.
 When the soil is flooded with liquid discharge from a leaking sewer line, it can be displaced very easily., This can create divots in your yard, which are visible to the naked eye, In the most serious instances, it can result in a sinkhole, which needs to be addressed as quickly as possible.

 PROBLEMS IN THE SYSTEM